White Rose Meaning

 The Original Natural Flowers That Lasts A Year or Longer View All Floral Arrangements

 Most commonly, white flowers’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
-For this reason, white roses as part of bridal flower arrangements are almost a given.
+For this reason, white roses as part of bridal rose bouquets are almost a given.

 In Victorian times, the meaning of white roses and white hydrangeas was slightly different.
 While white flower arrangements could mean innocence and honesty of intention, it was also considered that white flowers meant the loss of passion.

 So, someone who received a bouquet of these roses after previously receiving a bouquet of red roses from the same suitor would have an unspoken statement that perhaps the love interest no longer wished to continue their courtship.
 Oddly enough, over time this meaning of quieting of passion evolved to be part of accepted relationship dynamics, and white roses and white hydrangeas, in particular, became the symbolic gift for four-year anniversaries.